 - All users are all mailboxes (user and shared) and resources (room and equipment) in Exchange Online

-- Supported groups: Microsoft 365 (dynamic supported), distribution list (dynamic not supported) and mail-enabled security.
+- Supported groups: Microsoft 365 (static and dynamic), distribution list (static only) and mail-enabled security (static only).

 - All users or specific users and groups